osarabia/platform-exercise/README.md

 - better logging to include where the message happens
 - database connection pool suitable for production environment
 - address gin warning messages for production
+- mechanism to enable a user I could use the email I am collecting.